-Benefit Description Pay year deductible In-Network benefits (cont.)
-High Option Standard Option Note: Preauthorization is required; see page 49.
-10% of the Plan allowance 15% of the Plan allowance Diagnostic tests 10% of the Plan allowance 15% of the Plan allowance Covered inpatient hospital and rehabilitation facility charges including: Room and board, including general nursing care, in semiprivate accommodations Other charges for hospital services and supplies (other than professional services) including but not limited to the use of operating, treatment and recovery rooms; X-rays; surgical dressings; and drugs and medicines Note: Precertification is required for an inpatient confinement; see page 49.
-A confinement is defined in Section 10, page 72. \$200 copayment per confinement, nothing for room and board and 10% of the Plan allowance for other hospital services (No deductible) \$200 copayment per confinement, nothing for room and board and 15% of the Plan allowance for other hospital services (No deductible) Services of a doctor for inpatient hospital visits 10% of the Plan allowance 15% of the Plan allowance Not covered: Marital counseling Treatment for learning disabilities Telephone consultations and/or therapy On-line consultations Travel time to the patient's home to conduct therapy Services we have not approved.
+Benefit Description You Pay After the calendar year deductible n-Network benefits (cont.)
+High Option Standard Option Note: Preauthorization is required; see page 50.
+10% of the Plan allowance 15% of the Plan allowance Diagnostic tests 10% of the Plan allowance 15% of the Plan allowance Covered inpatient hospital and rehabilitation facility charges including: Room and board, including general nursing care, in semiprivate accommodations Other charges for hospital services and supplies (other than professional services) including but not limited to the use of operating, treatment and recovery rooms; X-rays; surgical dressings; and drugs and medicines Note: Precertification is required for an inpatient confinement; see page 50.
+A confinement is defined in \$200 copayment per confinement, nothing for room and board and 10% of the Plan allowance for other hospital services (No deductible) \$200 copayment per confinement, nothing for room and board and 15% of the Plar allowance for other hospital services (No deductible) Section 10, page 74.Services of a doctor for inpatient hospital visits 10% of the Plan allowance 15% of the Plan allowance Not covered: All charges All charges Marital counseling • Treatment for learning disabilities • Telephone consultations and/or therapy On-line consultations • Travel time to the patient's home to conduct therapy • Services we have not approved.
 Note: OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
-OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.
-All charges All charges
+OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another. • ese enhanced mental health and subs follow all of the following network • preauthorized prior to a of your admission to a hospital or oth dmission.
+Emergency admissions m g the day of admission even if you ha l be reduced by \$500. ust be reported within two Prior authorization is re quired for outpatient treatment and outpatient treatment and outpatient treatment and outpatient to maximize your benefits, your p